By Jason Presto, CEO, Boys & Girls Club of the Tri-County Area

 The teens’ faces when they got their first paychecks were priceless.
 We celebrated with them, but also had Club staff work with each one to set up a bank account and create a budget for themselves.
 I am proud to say that every teen who participated in the program finished the commitment.
 Although there were times when the Club, as the third party moderator, had to step in and provide appropriate coaching.

 “I feel more knowledgeable about the world of work.
 The money I earned gave me independence and allowed me to spend time doing fun things with friends.
 I met people from other places including a kid who lived on a farm and a kid from Canada.
 I was able to learn more about their lives and how they were different from mine.
 I’m very glad I had the opportunity to be part of the Teens 2 Work program!” ~ Dwayne, age 15

 In the end, this has been one of the most impactful, inspiring and promising programs ever run at the Boys & Girls Club of the Tri-County Area.
-We remain blessed beyond measure to have the support of a Community Impact Grant from the Oshkosh Area Community Foundation.
+We remain blessed beyond measure to have the support of a grant from the Community Impact Fund within the Oshkosh Area Community Foundation.
 The Foundation’s belief in our mission and our ability to deliver on our programs allows our wonderful team to impact these teens more than they know.
 The support seeps beyond the individual.
 It not only satisfies a need for a local community employer but also makes a preemptive impact on the lives of 15 teens, many of whom will soon be adult residents of this or another nearby community.
 Thank you again to the community foundation for seeing the vision, believing the vision, and supporting the vision.